 Provided funds are available, the District Budget may allocate funds for the use of Committees.

-Financial information is sent to Zonta International every year as part of the District portion of the Form 990 submitted by the District Treasurer.
+The District Board shall ensure that the Treasurer has performed the required 990 filing and submitted it to the IRS.

 Restricted/Reserve Fund

 The District shall maintain a restricted/reserve fund of $15,000, to be funded with $5,000 per year for 3 years starting in fiscal year 2013.
 The fund shall be held in perpetuity and used only for emergencies after a vote of the District Board.